chef-boneyard/chef-rfc/new/chef-upgrade.md

 ## Specification

-At the end of each chef run, just before the reboot handler, the chef client should check with an update service to discern whether there is a new version of chef.
-If there is, the client should decide whether or not to upgrade, based on configuration supplied by the administrator.
+At the beginning of each chef run, the client should decide whether or not to upgrade, based on configuration supplied by the administrator.

-Should the decision to upgrade be made, the client will download the new version, and install it appropriately.
-If a reboot is not triggered, the client run should exit using an appropriate exit code to signal an upgrade.
+If the administrator has specified a version of chef different to the one currently running, the chef client should check with an update service to ensure the specified version is available.
+If so, the client will download the specified version, and install it appropriately.
+The client run should then exit, using an appropriate exit code to signal an upgrade.

 ### Determining the desired chef version

-The desired chef version should be provided to the node through a new first class environment or node attribute, named `chef_version`.
-Once RFC 45 is completed, that attribute will be marked as desired state, and not mutable by the node.
-The `chef_version` attribute must contain a SemVer parseable version string.
-A version always takes the form x.y.z, where x, y, and z are decimal numbers that are used to represent major (x), minor (y), and patch (z) versions.
-One-part (x) and two-part (x.y) versions are allowed.
+The desired chef version should be provided to the node through a new first class environment or node attribute tree, named `__chef_version__`.
+Once RFC 45 is completed, that attribute tree will be marked as desired state, and not mutable by the node.

-Chef will also add a `chef_upgrade` resource to help administrators control the upgrade process, for example by selectively enabling upgrades based on search results or custom attributes.
-The `chef_upgrade` resource will expose a `version` attribute, allowing one to override the `chef_version` attribute.
-It will expose one action, `upgrade`.
+The attribute tree will contain one mandatory attribute, `version`, and some additional attributes.
+Currently, we intend to support `channel` to allow the administrator to specify that they would like to consume unreleased builds.
+Channels are documented in [RFC 47](https://github.com/chef/chef-rfc/blob/master/rfc047-release-process.md#channels)

+The `version` attribute shall contain either MAJOR, MAJOR.MINOR, or MAJOR.MINOR.BUILD as documented in [RFC 47](https://github.com/chef/chef-rfc/blob/master/rfc047-release-process.md#versioning).
+It can also be the special string "latest", signifying that the node should always upgrade to the latest available version.

 ### Checking for an upgrade

-Currently, Chef provides an omnitruck API service that allows one to query for versions of packages. https://docs.chef.io/api_omnitruck.html describes the API, which provides the ability to request various groups of versions.
+Currently, Chef provides an omnitruck API service that allows one to query for versions of packages.
+The API is [documented](https://docs.chef.io/api_omnitruck.html), and provides the ability to request various groups of versions.
 In future it may be desirable to provide a similar API in the Chef Server, to provide upgrades to nodes that have no external connectivity.

 ### Installing the upgrade

 The chef client will use the most appropriate mechanism to install the latest version of chef.
 The chef client will then exit with an appropriate error code, allowing the parent process to restart gracefully.

 ### Example scenario